Published on April 19, 2018. Last Updated on July 20, 2021.

-Gamma linoleic acid (GLA) is an unsaturated Omega 6 fatty acid that comes from plant sources such as borage seeds, primrose, hemp seeds, oats, barley and spirulina.
+Gamma linoleic acid (GLA) is an unsaturated Omega 6 fatty acid from plant sources such as borage seeds, primrose, hemp seeds, oats, barley, and spirulina.
 Compared to other fatty acids, the human body metabolizes GLA through a different set of processes.
 This produces breakdown compounds that have been shown to fight inflammation and even potentially improve other areas of health.
-Scientists are now finding new forms of evidence which supports the use of gamma linoleic acid for hair growth.
+Scientists are now finding new forms of evidence that support the use of gamma-linoleic acid for hair growth.

 Studies on the Benefits of Gamma Linoleic Acid for Hair Loss

 There are many purported ingredients and treatments which are intended to help hair grow.
-But only a subset of them are supported through research studies.
-Reading about controlled experiments provides greater insight into how a particular compound like gamma linoleic acid might offer new hope for hair loss sufferers.
+But only a subset of them is supported through research studies.
+Reading about controlled experiments provides greater insight into how a particular compound like gamma-linoleic acid might offer new hope for hair loss sufferers.

-Many of these experiments involve gamma linoleic acid for hair growth in a combination of ingredients.
+Many of these experiments involve gamma-linoleic acid for hair growth in a combination of ingredients.
 In other words, such studies do not attribute this fatty acid to be the sole agent to the hair growth results reported.
-However, the role GLA as a co-contributor to statistically significant improvements is still worth consideration for its ability to treat hair loss.
+However, the role of GLA as a co-contributor to statistically significant improvements is still worth considering for its ability to treat hair loss.

 Scientists Create A Gamma Linoleic Acid Hair Treatment With Herbs and Coconut Oil